 While the above points are just a few examples, there’s more to addiction than certain needs not being met.
 In many cases, those suffering from addiction are dealing with feelings of inadequacy or have self-esteem issues.
 Under severe conditions, it’s not uncommon to look for an escape.
 People with these characteristics are especially sensitive to verbal abuse.
 Continued verbal abuse can play a big role in self-esteem.
 In cases where love is absent from the home, a divorce might trigger a profound reaction and conceivably, drive one to the “escape” offered by substances.
 A failed marriage or romantic relationship can be another trigger.
 Physical or sexual abuse can be one of the most powerful triggers of addiction.

-Addiction therapy programs in Orange County, CA provides a safe and structured setting for the family unit to work through past and current issues.
-There are many programs for the individual struggling with substance abuse, but family therapy helps loved ones understand addiction as a disease.
+Addiction therapy programs in Orange County, CA provide a safe and structured setting for the family unit to work through past and current issues.
+There are many programs for the individuals struggling with substance abuse, but family therapy helps loved ones understand addiction as a disease.
 Family therapy also breaks down boundaries of communication and instills new, effective means of dealing with problems together.

 Mental health issues, large or small, can play a role in one’s addiction.
 While the person suffering from addiction might not even be aware that they’re suffering from some sort of mental issue, it’s important to look at this during recovery.
 Addressing co-occurring disorders with dual diagnosis treatment is essential to a proper recovery plan as ignoring the issue is a recipe for relapse.
 A proper substance abuse treatment facility will conduct a diagnosis to determine whether or not any existing mental illness issues exist and develop a treatment plan accordingly.